rsmusllp/king-phisher/docs/source/plugins/client.rst

 Client Plugins
 ==============

+For information on how client plugins are installed, see the :wiki:`Client Plugins<Client-Plugins>` wiki page.

 Client plugins need to inherit from the :py:class:`~king_phisher.client.plugins.ClientPlugin` class which provides the basic outline.
 Client plugins have access to a dictionary for persistent